-There’s a term bubbling up across social media that is confusing an awful lot of people.
+There’s a term bubbling up across social media that is likely quite confusing.
 That term is “Web 3.0,” also called “Web3.”
-The phenomenon is being heralded by early supporters as the future of the internet.
+The phenomenon is being heralded by some as the future of the internet.
 To others, it’s just a buzzword.
 But what is Web 3.0?
-And how does it stand to shape the future like its fans seem to think it will?
-Well, in some ways, Web 3.0 already exists, and it’s already well on its way to shaping how we connect online.
+And how does it stand to shape the future?
+Well, in some ways, Web 3.0 already exists, and it’s already well on its way to molding how we connect online.

 Cryptocurrency is opening up the gate for Web 3.0.
-The asset class is laying the foundation for a decentralized, autonomous network, free from corporate authority.
+Digital assets are laying the foundation for a decentralized, autonomous network, free from corporate authority.
 In just a handful of years, many believe Web 3.0 will be alive and thriving.

 So, what is it exactly?
 Here’s everything you need to know.

 Web 3.0 Frequently Asked Questions

 Web 3.0 is — just as it sounds — considered to be the third iteration of the internet as we know it.
 Web 1.0 is the early foundation of the internet.
 Think of the archaic HTML, read-only websites you’d look at in the 1990s next to your beige computer tower.
 This is where it all started, and this period bred much innovation.

 Web 2.0, or simply Web2, is the internet as we know it today, starting with prototypical Facebook pages and e-commerce.
 This is a period where connectivity is vastly emphasized; you can chat with friends, receive instant answers to any question in the world and buy nearly anything you want online.